 Your body will go through many changes as you receive and recover from treatment for lung cancer.
-You may experience pain and a variety of other symptoms during this time and want to seek out palliative care, sometimes called supportive care.
+You may experience pain and a variety of other symptoms during this time and want to seek out supportive care for lung cancer, sometimes called palliative care.

 - The medical specialty focused on relieving pain, stress and other symptoms to improve your quality of life.

 - Care received at the same time as treatment.

 - Care to be discussed even before you have side effects.